 Pick your ride carefully

 Just because you can ride it doesn’t mean it’s the right fit.
 According to sport medicine experts, the ‘right fit’ for a road bike should leave one to two inches of space between the rider’s crotch and the tube that connects the seat to the handlebars, when the rider stands flat-footed on the ground.
 In a mountain bike, however, the space should be three to four inches and other details can be get from the road bike chart.
 You should also take into account the handlebar height, positioning and angle of the seat, and tire pressure.
 If it’s your first time getting a bike, it’s best to get professionally sized to find the best fit.
 Once you narrow down your choices, you’ll want to experiment with speeding options and understand the maintenance needs to keep your ride in tip-top shape.

 Understand road hazards

 Cycling can be either a light exercise or a hardcore activity – but with both modes, you can be left exposed to life-threatening danger.
 As a biker, not only should you be aware of the possible road hazards, but also of how to behave if you are faced with any.
 There are various road hazards you can face, depending on the conditions of the road itself.
 You may suddenly find yourself paddling over uneven or rough surfaces.
 You could also face obstacles, get a flat tire, or come across slippery surfaces.
 Even if you’re cycling over well-paved roads, you may face malfunctioning traffic signs, potholes, or road debris.

 Unfortunately, road conditions aren’t the only hazards you might face.
-In cities like Sacramento, where there are many swoon-worthy biking trails, bike-related accidents and fatalities are especially higher among adolescents and young adults aging between 15 and 24 years as well as adults older than 45.
+In cities like Sacramento, where there are many swoon-worthy biking trails, bike-related accidents and fatalities are especially higher among adolescents and young adults ageing between 15–24, and those older than 45.
 Worse yet, the Sacramento bicycle accident lawyers disclose that the injuries resulting from a vehicle-bike crash mostly result in near-fatal injuries for the cyclist.
 In the case of an accident, they should move swiftly to gather evidence proving the driver’s negligence (rather than their own) to establish a strong personal injury case.